 want to receive your email in time.

-RECIPIENT_DELIMITER is a character used to delimit localpart from a
+RECIPIENT_DELIMITER is a list of characters used to delimit localpart

 This is useful to provide external parties with different email addresses and